hyperledger/identus-mediator/docs/architecture/README.md

 ### Mediator Database

 The Mediator Database stores data related to the Atala PRISM Mediator.
+It contains the following tables:

-- **User Accounts**: This table represents the database table for storing user account information.
+- **User Accounts**: for storing user account information of mediated agents.

-- **Message Items**: This table represents the database table for storing message items.
+- **Message Items**: for storing messages sent by edge and cloud agents.